mustafaomereser/Z-Framework-php-mvc/README.md

     // (Folder path)/Users.php
     class Users
     {
-        static $charset = "utf8_general_ci"; // set default charset for table (so that effect all columns) static $table = "users"; // create table name static $db = 'local'; // db key from database/connections.php
+        static $storageEngine = "InnoDB"; // you can change that what are you want to store your sql engine. static $charset = "utf8_general_ci"; // set default charset for table (so that effect all columns) static $table = "users"; // create table name static $db = 'local'; // db key from database/connections.php